 “Eh?...
 Yeah, that's right.“

-After that, she left the church and changed her living place to a forest near Rulid, and for half a year she looked after me, who had been in coma, but when she got the news about the beginning of the final war against the dark world [?], she took part in it.
-Although during the battle at the “Great Southern Gate” [?] she showed such great feats as if she were a fierce god, she was kidnapped by a man who was the leader of the Ocean Turtle Assault Team.
-Owing to the hard struggle in which the Knight Leader Bercouli put at stake his own life, she was freed, and owing to Asuna's guidance she logged out through the System Console.
+After that, she left the church and changed her living place to a forest near Rulid, and for half a year she looked after me, who had been in a coma, but when she got the news about the beginning of the final war against the land of darkness, she took part in it.
+Although during the battle at the “Great Southern Gate” she showed such great feats as if she were a fierce god, she was kidnapped by a man who was the leader of the Ocean Turtle Assault Team.
+Owing to the hard struggle in which the Knight Leader Bercouli put at stake his own life, she was freed, and owing to Asuna's guidance, she logged out through the System Console.
 Now she lives in the real world, using the Machine Body, invented by Higa Takeru, as her own.

-Alice, who nolens volens became the world-first authentic all-purpose artifical intelligence, leads a busy life in order to help Dr. Kamiyo's [?] proposition of granting human rights to AI, but somehow or other it appears that she often logs into ALO to take a breather.
+Alice, who nolens volens became the world-first authentic all-purpose artificial intelligence, leads a busy life in order to help Dr. Koujiro's proposition of granting human rights to AI, but somehow or other it appears that she often logs into ALO to take a breather.
 One reason for it might be that she relaxes much better in Alfheim, whose scenery is close to that of the Underworld, than in the real world.

 “You know, I too was made to do terrible amounts of exercises in Sacred Arts in my swordsmanship school.
 I still remember well the sacred art phrases”, I said, having shrunk the windows with homework problems and moved them to a corner of the table, on which I was now setting the mug and the platter.
 Alice twitched her cat ears.

-“Oh, then what is the sacred art technique you use when you make a small hollow ball out of Metallic, fill it with water made of Aqueous and envelop it with flames of Thermal?”
+“Oh, then what is the sacred art technique you use when you make a small hollow ball out of Metallic elements, fill it with water made of Aqueous elements and envelop it with flames of Thermal elements?”